camhogan/camhogan.github.io/_pages/about.md

 Before coming to Cornell, I studied math at BYU, and worked with Nancy Fulda on machine translation for low resource languages.

 In summer 2025 I'll be joining the Quantitative Analytics group at Barclays Investment Bank in NYC.
-[Download my CV (PDF)](assets/pdf/Resume- Cameron Hogan.pdf).
+[Download my Resume (PDF)](assets/pdf/Resume- Cameron Hogan.pdf).